JaedanC/pygui/README.md

 You may use Visual Studio or the command-line (developer console on windows) to run CMake.
 I will be using Visual Studio.

 Configure (build) CMake and then CMake "Install".
 This will build the targets and save them to `src/pygui`.
 An additional `./src/pygui/my_program.exe` has been included that compiles from `main.c`.
 This is to demonstrate the `dll`'s in action.
 If this program does not run correctly, then the `dll`'s are not ready for python.

+You can choose debug or release for cmake.
+All github releases (from 1.90.6+) are built in release.

 ### 4. (Optionally) Create new pygui function definitions